 We provide and set up shelving, lighting, mirrors, drapes, tables, locked and lighted showcases, risers, clothing racks, jewelry trays, cash registers and all other necessary equipment.

 We maintain the largest e-mail list in the state of Oklahoma, and send out weekly e-mail notifications about the upcoming sale to the many, many thousands of customers already in our database.
 (We use a professional e-mail delivery service that guarantees a 98.8% to 100% deliverability rate.
-Our open rate is more than double the national average, and our click rate’s over TEN times the national average.)
+Our open rate is more than double the national average, and our click rate is over ten times the national average.)

 We create, place and pay for advertising in the most appropriate local newspaper(s).

-We advertise through both EstateSales.org and EstateSales.net to notify customers who aren’t already on our regular e-mail list,
+We advertise through EstateSales.net, EstateSale.com, and EstateSales.org to notify customers who aren’t already on our regular e-mail list.

 We mark steps and other potential hazards in both Spanish and English, and cordon off any dangerous areas of the property used.
-We also place professionally made “no entry” signs that are worded in English, Spanish, and Vietnamese on all areas that won’t be open to the public.
+We also place professionally made “no entry” signs that are worded in English, Spanish, and Vietnamese on the entrances to all areas that won’t be open to the public.

-We never conduct a sale without an officer of the law (e.g., a police officer or county sheriff) on site; we arrange for said officer and pay him or her.
+We never conduct a sale without an officer of the law (e.g., a police officer or county sheriff) on site; we arrange for said officer, and pay his or her services.

-We keep paper records on all items sold for seven fiscal years.
-(We strongly advise that you avoid working with any firm that doesn’t keep precise paper records that can be readily available for the client’s audit, and for any required governmental audits.)
+We keep paper records on all items sold for seven fiscal years and strongly advise that you avoid working with any firm that doesn’t keep precise paper records that can be readily available for the client’s audit, or for any required governmental audits, state or Federal.

 We accept credit cards, and we “eat” any applicable fees.
 (We don’t charge these fees back to the consumer, nor to you.
 “Plastic” sales constitute over 70% of our revenue, and the resulting fees total a significant amount.
 Remember, too, that it’s against the law in Oklahoma for merchants of any kind to charge the consumer for his or her credit/debit fees.)